pharmavillage/documentation/content/operate/oss_and_stack/management/optimization/cpu-profiling.md

 impossible to trace).

 It's important that you ensure that:

 - debug information is present: compile option `-g`
 - frame pointer register is present: `-fno-omit-frame-pointer`
 - we still run with optimizations to get an accurate representation of production run times, meaning we will keep: `-O2`

 You can do it as follows within redis main repo:

-    $ make REDIS_CFLAGS="-g -fno-omit-frame-pointer"
+    $ make PHARMAVILLAGE_CFLAGS="-g -fno-omit-frame-pointer"

 ## A set of instruments to identify performance regressions and/or potential **on-CPU performance** improvements

 This document focuses specifically on **on-CPU** resource bottlenecks analysis, meaning we're interested in understanding where threads are spending CPU cycles